-I commenced working with Peter in the early 80’s at Michael Warshall Picturemaker, an upscale photography studio.
+I commenced working with Peter in the early ’80s at Michael Warshall Picturemaker, an upscale photography studio.
 He was kind, inspiring and to put it directly, I’d never met anyone similar to him before.
 A bit eccentric, wacky at times, there was never a dull moment when Peter was around.
-His infectious energy would make you laugh, think and challenge, all simualtaneously.
+His infectious energy would make you laugh, think and challenge, all simultaneously.

-During this period Peter helped me understand why I was photographying in a certain way and how to develop my message further.
+During this period Peter helped me understand why I was photographing in a certain way and how to develop my message further.
 He taught lighting techniques that have always remained relevant.
-His influence and guidance was both conscious and sub conscious.
+His influence and guidance were both conscious and subconscious.
 We would discuss all areas of the business including photography, design and technique.
-We worked on many projects together and he mentored me to the road of success.
-Thank you Peter.
+We worked on many projects together and he mentored me on the road to success.
+Thank you, Peter.

 This is what he wrote:

 “Creativity seems to be the result of a simple equation.
 The factor between internal self, genetics and cognition, and external conditions, the world at large.

 Socially, individuals seem to identify where they believe they fit into all of this, then proceed accordingly.
 This results in an extraordinary variety of acceptable interpretations, most surprisingly, virtually all of them are welcomed and categorized as the one, very same thing – normal.

 Creativity, however, is not permitted the same relatively easy passage.
 This human value is the one that was chosen to suffer and to suffer the most.
 So much so that it is all too often totally destroyed before it can even start.

 “Well-meaning” parties intervene insisting we must create “something” (that they readily understand then label conveniently).
 This kind of “help” is totally disastrous; those unable to help themselves teach just that.
 Culture’s co-dependency of artist and audience fails to develop.
 In memoriam, denial becomes a rhetorical headstone for the creativity that could have been but was never spared.